 Managed Services vs. SaaS: Services offered

-The most common services offered when using managed IT services are remote monitoring and management of servers, desktops, and mobile devices.
+The most common services offered when using remote IT services are remote monitoring and management of servers, desktops, and mobile devices.
 Remote monitoring and management are usually the foundational services provided by managed service providers.
 However, there are also other services offered.
-One popular option is the managed security services since businesses demand IT security support from their managed service providers.
+One popular option is the managed security services since businesses demand IT security support from their remote service providers.
 In accordance with this, service providers have been developing practices when it comes to IT security.
 They have also been partnering with third-party vendors that specialize in cybersecurity.

 On the other hand, SaaS offers two standard service models: the hosted application management model and the software on-demand model.
 In a hosted application management model, the provider hosts the customer’s software and with the use of the Internet, delivers the software to approved end-users.
 In the software on-demand model, the SaaS provider offers customers access to a single copy of a software that the provider created particularly for SaaS distribution.
 The source code of the software is the same for all the users.
 When there are new functionalities or features, these are rolled out to all the users.